sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

 Rather that they can combine the information they already have, and to come up with of a way of resolving the issue at hand.
 This is what I came up with as a general structure, which you can see reflected in how this work has been structured.

-{{< image src="/images/practices/knowledge_map.png"  alt="A mindmap of topics in this work"  caption="A mindmap of topics in this work" >}}
+{{< image src="/images/practices/knowledge_map.png"  alt="A mind map of topics in this work"  caption="A mind   map of topics in this work" >}}

 This map was made digitally by using [PlantUml](https://plantuml.com/mindmap-diagram).
 This is a text-based graphing language, that you can play with on their online editor.
 The main advantage here is that you can move quickly (provided your typing speed is up to par).
 As the syntax is very simple, the brain-to-screen barrier is quite low.
-Having a digital copy of your mindmap around can come in handy if you want to update it later on.
+Having a digital copy of your mind map around can come in handy if you want to update it later on.

 ````
 @startmindmap